OmarRayes98/Products-site/README.md

 # Products-site
 JS - LocalStorage

-this's under Development .In addition , this project for education So you will see a lot of Comments AS(get uniqe id there two way ...etc)
+-this's under Development .In addition , this project for education So you will see a lot of Comments AS(get uniqe id there two way ...etc)
+-it is still not responsive (Just for Laptopn Screen)

 -Add to Cart
 -Remove from Cart